 The current medical insurance carrier is HealthPartners.
 Benefit eligible employees can enroll into coverages within 30 days of their hire date, during open enrollment or within 30 days of a qualifying status change.
 Levels of coverage include employee only, employee plus one dependent, and family coverage.
 Click on the links below to learn more about plan options, and additional health insurance benefits.

 A side by side comparison of the plans is listed at the bottom of this page.
 Click on the links for each plan to get more information about that plan.

-In plan year 2019 and plan year 2020 here are six plans from which employees can choose:
+In plan year 2020 here are six plans from which employees can choose:

 - Health Reimbursement Account (HRA) Medical Plan Open Access